SneyderHOL/holbertonschool-low_level_programming/README.md

-# Project 0x00 C - Hello, World
+# Repository that contains severall projects in C